Intermediate 3-Day Full Body Strength Program

 Training Note

 The back responds well to frequency.
-Three pulling sessions per week at varied rep ranges is one of the most effective ways to build pulling strength.
+Three pulling sessions per week at varied rep ranges is one of the highly effective ways to build pulling strength.

 Bulgarian Split Squat